bertav6/Project-in-Language-Technology/README.md

 ### Prerequisites

+Logistic Regression:
 To run the program it is necessary to install:
+- Sklearn python module.

+Deep Learning models:
+To run the program it is necessary to install:
 - Keras python module.
 - Sklearn python module.

 You also need to download the dataset and the embedding files.
+This files are stored in the *Dataset* and *embeddings* directories.

 ## Running the program

-The python notebook is organized in different sections:
+For the Deep Learning models, the python notebook is organized in different sections:
 - First steps
 - Data preprocessing
 - Pre-trained word embeddings